pooltogether/v4-docs/docs/reference/smart-contracts.md

 # Prize Distribution

 Prizes are distributed through regular prize drawings.
 Draws are emitted by a Draw Beacon and consist of a random number and a timestamp.
-When a new Draw is available users can claim their prizes from the Claimable Draw contract.
+When a new Draw is available users can claim their prizes from the Prize Distributor contract.

-The Claimable Draw contract holds the prize liquidity for all Draws, and allows users to claim prizes as determined by each draw's Draw Calculator.
-The Claimable Draw holds a mapping of Draws to Draw Calculators.
+The Prize Distributor contract holds the prize liquidity for all Draws, and allows users to claim prizes as determined by each draw's Draw Calculator.
+The Prize Distributor holds a mapping of Draws to Draw Calculators.
 The default calculator is the Tsunami Draw Calculator, which calculates payouts using the Tsunami algorithm.
 Let's dive into more detail.